Watchlists are an essential feature in Bigdata, allowing users to track

 Or using its ID:

-After sharing, the company_shared_permission
+After sharing, the company_shared_permission attribute of the

-watchlist object will be set to SharePermission.READ
+watchlist object will be set to SharePermission.READ.

 Unshare Watchlists

-You can unshare a watchlist using the method unshare_with_company
+You can unshare a watchlist using the method unshare_with_company.

 Using the object in memory: